Project Management Methodologies Comparison (11 PM Methods)

 There are some notable PM software that most people already know.
 Trello is one example of a great Kanban board app.
 You can also easily set up triggers and rules for automations.
 Trello is made by Atlassian, which also makes Jira, a fantastic issue tracking project management tool.

 Wrike is also worth mentioning.
-It’s really useful for total project management overviews and also has great analytics and project reporting.
+It’s really useful for total project management workflow optimization and also has great analytics and project reporting.
 LiquidPlanner, meanwhile, is amazing for timeframes and scheduling and has some decent Gantt chart functionality.
 Asana also mixes up dashboards like Kanban, Gantt and calendar views.
 Finally, some special shout outs go to Monday.com, Zoho Projects and Teamwork.

 When choosing a project management system you need to have some basic questions ready to answer.
 For software, you’ll need to know how much you are willing to spend.
 Who will be the main user of the software and how big their team will be.
 Some PM tools have free plans or just free trials, which is a great way to test out an app to see if it’s right for your project management needs.